3k1m/cpp/code_plagiarism/detector/README.md

 ### -sX

-This stem can be used to change the path of the directory containing the three support files to X. For example:
+This flag can be used to change the path of the directory containing the three support files to X. For example:

 > ./detector -sCode/Support/